Medicine in the Palm of Our Hands

 Artist’s Statement

-As a colleague used a portable point-of-care ultrasound, I captured an image of the screen revealing a gallstone in the patient’s gallbladder.
+As another colleague used a portable point-of-care ultrasound, I captured an image of the screen revealing a gallstone in the patient’s gallbladder.
 This confirmation of cholelithiasis validated her symptoms and guided her care, exemplifying the incredible utility of real-time imaging in resource-limited settings.

 The portability and immediacy of the ultrasound device were invaluable.
 In a setting with limited access to healthcare, it provided instant visualization of pathology, enabling quick clinical decision-making and eliminating unnecessary delays.
-This moment underlined the significance of point-of-care ultrasounds—not just as a diagnostic tool, but as a means of empowering providers to deliver compassionate, effective care to those who need it most.
+This moment underlined the significance of point-of-care ultrasounds, not just as a diagnostic tool, but as a means of empowering providers to deliver compassionate, effective care to those who need it most.

 Nithya Sundar is a third-year medical student at the UTCOMLS